The ‘other’ talk: talking to children and teens about drugs and alcohol

-Don’t forget either to dispel the myth that most young people use drugs.
+Also, don’t forget to dispel the myth that most young people use drugs.
 Many, even most don’t, and teens should know this.
-If your teen starts going to parties as they get older, offer them excuses they can use to say no to substances (‘oh my parents are crazy, they make me do random drug tests’ is one).
-You might also want to have a chat with them about how they shouldn’t ever pressure other young people into drinking or drug taking, and never make them feel uncool or weak for saying no. Lastly, talk about how they have a responsibility to look after their friends and peers if they ever become too intoxicated or drug-affected – including calling you or their friends’ parents, even if they think it’ll get them into trouble.
+If your teen starts going to parties as they get older, offer them excuses they can use to say no to substances (‘Oh my parents are crazy, they make me do random drug tests’ is one).
+You might also want to have a chat with them about how they shouldn’t ever pressure other young people into drinking or drug taking and never make them feel uncool or weak for saying no. Lastly, talk about how they have a responsibility to look after their friends and peers if they ever become too intoxicated or drug-affected – including calling you or their friends’ parents, even if they think it’ll get them into trouble.
 It’s never worth risking someone’s safety or life in this way.

-Another thing parents can to do is to try and stay up to date with new drugs out there, their street names and how different drugs affect the body (as much as you can, it can be tough for us oldies, we know).
+Another thing parents can do is to try and stay up to date with new drugs out there, their street names and how different drugs affect the body (as much as you can, it can be tough for us oldies, we know).
 This will help you offer them the right information.
 But it’s also always okay not to have the answers; just let your teen know you’ll find out and come back to them.
 One example that parents might not know everything about is vaping as it’s become incredibly popular with young people and is an important one to talk about.

 Lastly, we need to keep an eye out for signs that our teens might be doing drugs or drinking excessively, such as withdrawing from their social circles or lacking interest in things they used to enjoy.
 But don’t presume this is because of drugs or alcohol either.

-In general, we want to talk about drugs in a way that doesn’t make them sound glamorous or fun, but also doesn’t over exaggerate the harms.
+In general, we want to talk about drugs in a way that doesn’t make them sound glamorous or fun but also doesn’t over-exaggerate the harms.